Sara-Sundin/SizeMeApp/README.md

 - JSHint Validator
 - CI Python Linter

-## Testing with Django
-I have used Django's built-in testing framework to ensure the application's stability and functionality.
-Automated tests cover models, views, and forms and are located in the repository's root in a folder called tests, following the format test_blog_forms.py or other relevant names with reference to the app tested.
-Django's framework is effective for automated testing as it provides an integrated test client, database isolation, and built-in assertions, allowing tests to simulate real user interactions and detect issues before deployment.
+To ensure stability and reliability, I’ve implemented automated tests using Django’s built-in testing framework.
+Tests are organized within each app’s directory and cover models, views, and forms.
+Django’s test suite provides an integrated test client, database isolation, and robust assertions, making it easy to simulate real user interactions and catch potential issues before deployment.

 ## Bugs and Fixes
 Here I have recorded some issues that I spent excessive time solving with the solutions indicated below.